Amine809/amine_neo4j_movie_query/README.md

-# Backend for Amine Tanit Project
+# Backend for Movie Neo4j Project

 ## Overview
 The backend is built using **Flask** and **Neo4j** to serve REST API endpoints for interacting with a graph database.
 This project integrates **LangChain** and **ChatGroq** to provide query functionalities over the Neo4j database.